Pica in children

 They key defining factor of pica is not so much if your child eats dirt, it’s more of the repetitive consumption of the substance.

-There are many reasons for children to develop pica.
+There are many reasons for pica in children.
 In some parts of the world, people view pica as a normal, ‘culture-bound’ syndrome.
 But in most cases, pica is caused by mineral deficiencies or mental disabilities.

 Here are some of the common causes: